 I just love little desserts!
 Not only do you have portion control, you get to eat it all to yourself!
-These Mini Cherry Cheesecakes are individual cheesecakes, baked in muffin tins, quick and easy to make, with cherry pie filling and an easy Oreo cookie crust.
+These Mini Cherry Cheesecakes (with Oreo crust) are individual cheesecakes, baked in muffin tins, quick and easy to make, with cherry pie filling and an easy Oreo cookie crust.

-They are a great party food because they are a fun dessert and the perfect size, making them the ideal individual dessert and finger food dessert for bake sales, baby showers, game day, potlucks, Canada Day, Mother's day, New Year's eve or any celebration!
+They are a great party food because they are a fun dessert and the perfect size, making them the ideal individual dessert and finger food dessert for bake sales, baby showers, game day, potlucks, Canada Day, Mother's day, New Year's eve or any special occasion!

 We also enjoyed them as part of our finger food New Year's eve buffet this year.
-The great thing about this mini dessert is that it's not only easy to make, you can dress it up for a baby shower by using a fancier muffin liner, like these pretty Damask Cupcake/Muffin liners (affiliate link) I used in the photos, or simply use a regular liner or foil tart liner.
+The great thing about this mini dessert is that it's not only easy to make, you can dress it up for a baby shower by using fancier paper liners, like these pretty Damask Cupcake/Muffin liners (affiliate link) I used in the photos, or simply use a regular liner or foil tart liner.
 You can even bake it in a plain muffin liner, then move it to nicer paper cupcake liners after it's cooked.

 When it comes to potlucks and any kind of party food, I really appreciate anything that is served in individual portions.
 And that's why I love individual cheesecake recipes!
 I'm not a big fan of communal foods, for obvious reasons.
 And I created my Easy Individual Cheesy Party Pull Aparts after having a traumatic communal food experience.
 You can read more about that in the post, if you're interested!